November 2007 Newsletter

 Brrrr…well, I am finally back in the UK and to be honest it isn't as cold as I expected, Spain is actually quite chilly in the winter.

 On my second day here after nearly 10 years (in the very early morning) I think I received "a message" that I had done the right thing.
-I was always going to miss the bright sun, long days and endless photo opportunities that Spain offers but whilst travelling on a 5 hour train journey to Stansted Airport to collect my car I found myself grinning much of the way.
+I was always going to miss the bright sun, long days and endless photo opportunities that Spain offers.
+However, whilst travelling on a 5 hour train journey to Stansted Airport to collect my car I found myself grinning much of the way.

-As the sun started to rise the train sped past a forest on the edge of a large field which had morning mist in its undulations, 3 young deer just standing there and the sunlight beaming through the trees…beautiful.
+As the sun started to rise the train sped past a forest on the edge of a large field which had morning mist in its undulations.
+3 young deer were just standing there and the sunlight beaming through the trees…beautiful.
 I made a note of where I was and intend to go there for more than just a fleeting glimpse soon.

-What I also noticed was that nobody else on the train (mostly commuters) saw what was staring them in the face as they made their way to work.
+What I also noticed was that nobody else on the train saw what was staring them in the face as they made their way to work.
 I feel lucky to:

-If there is any sun this time of year it tends to stay low all day and is great light for many types of photography…almost like a day long “golden hour”…I am still trying to convince myself here…humour me…please!
+If there is any sun this time of year it tends to stay low all day and is great light for many types of photography.
+Almost like a daylong "golden hour".
+I am still trying to convince myself here…humour me…please!

-Even though the aim is to run this site full time, I still want to shoot the occasional wedding and a ton of stock to keep myself on the ball (and because I love it).
+Even though the aim is to run this site full time, I still want to shoot the occasional wedding and a ton of stock.
+Mainly to keep myself on the ball (and because I love it).
 2007 has been an excellent year and I have met a bunch of amazing people during many of the weddings I have shot.

-Please let me know if this plays ok as I am currently using an antiquated PC with "snailband" internet in the middle of a guesthouse restaurant in Weymouth and I can't view it properly online!
+I have a new website with my portfolio and sample wedding images here if you are interested.
+Please let me know if this plays ok.
+I'm currently using an antiquated PC with "snailband" internet in the middle of a guesthouse restaurant in Weymouth.
+I can't view it properly online!

-Speaking of guesthouses in Weymouth, something I am toying with is using my in-laws' 8 bedroomed guesthouse to hold 3 or 5 day wedding photography courses here in Weymouth in the UK.
+Speaking of guesthouses in Weymouth.
+Something I am toying with is using my in-laws' 8 bedroomed guesthouse to hold 3 or 5 day wedding photography courses here in Weymouth in the UK.

 - 2Getting the shots throughout the day (obviously)

-- Attitude and demeanour
+- 3Attitude and demeanor

-- Marketing yourself to the max
+- 4Marketing yourself to the max

 - 5Running the business day to day

 - 8And just about everything else that you will come across

 Get in touch via our contact page if you are interested and if feedback is strong enough I will get to work.
 Prices to be arranged but would include bed and breakfast for the duration.

 Not much for me really as the entire month has been spent organising, travelling, and sorting schools as well as somewhere to live.
 However, I have tried to answer all emails and keep myself up to date during this stressful time.

+All software can be daunting at first but it is surprising how quickly and easily you can get yourself acquainted with it.
 I found this myself with Adobe Lightroom recently.
-I kept putting off learning more about it as I was so busy and I assumed that it would take forever like Photoshop 6, 7, CS, CS2 etc.
+I kept putting off learning more about it as I was so busy and I assumed that it would take forever like Adobe Photoshop.

+Thanks for reading and being part of the ATP community.
+I hope to add a forum very soon so the site can become more interactive amongst its readers.
 Christmas is coming (if you are that way inclined) and I hope to get the newsletter out just before if not on Christmas day itself.
-A great time for snapping away candid, happy shots…stock, stock, stock is all I am thinking!
+A great time for snapping away candid, happy shots.
+Stock, stock, stock is all I am thinking!

-Thanks again and take care,
+Thanks again and take care.